 Picking the Right Fabric for a Ruffle Wedding Dress

 Picking the right fabric is important in finding the right ruffle wedding dress.
 A ruffle is a delicate design detail that requires both a lightweight fabric to manipulate and be comfortable and one stiff enough to hold the curved shape.
 We’ll break down some of the most common wedding dress fabrics and let you know whether they are ideal for a ruffle wedding dress.
 The first is tulle.
 Tulle is one of our top fabric choices for ruffle bottom wedding dresses!
 This sheer fabric has an open weave, making it incredibly light and airy, but can be ruched to add more structure.
 This fabric is often used for layering and creating volume, making it a great choice for creating ruffles.
 Organza is our other pick for a ruffle wedding dress.
 Very similar to tulle, organza is a lightweight, sheer fabric made from silk fibers that have a stiff texture that will hold the shape of a ruffle without feeling heavy.
 This fabric beautifully flows off the body, making it perfect for twirling the night away.
 Chiffon is another sheer, breezy fabric that you might think would be a good option, but we don’t recommend it.
 While chiffon is lightweight, it’s not as stiff as organza or tulle making it problematic for a ruffle skirt.
 Lace is a popular wedding dress fabric that many brides might be looking for.
 Lace is commonly used as overlays or appliqués, so you won’t often find a full lace ruffle wedding dress, especially as the fabric is usually very open and see-through.
 It will make the perfect accent and add a romantic or vintage touch to your ruffle wedding dress!
 Another common bridal fabric is satin.
 Satin is a heavier fabric that is coveted for its structure, lending itself to more constructed designs.
-Due to its weight and stiffness, we don’t recommend opting for satin when looking for your perfect ruffle wedding dress.
+Due to its weight and stiffness, we don’t recommend satin when looking for your perfect ruffle wedding dress.
 Lastly, there’s silk.
 Silk comes in many variations and you’ll often find gowns that are made from silk blends.
 The look of a ruffle wedding dress all depends on the type of silk you choose.
 Something like Mikado would be considered too heavy for ruffles, while charmeuse has a lightweight, satiny quality to it that could lend itself to more column-style dresses with delicate cascading or tiered ruffles.

 Iconic Ruffle Wedding Dress Designs

-Brides love to take inspiration from iconic celebrity wedding dresses, so it’s no surprise that with J. Lo’s grand gown ruffle wedding dress, designs are on the rise.
+Brides love to take inspiration from iconic celebrity wedding dresses, so it’s no surprise that with J. Lo’s grand ruffle wedding dress, designs are on the rise.
 Jennifer Lopez’s ruffle wedding dress was custom-made by Ralph Lauren, featuring a modest turtleneck, short flutter sleeves, and a gorgeous illusion back, but it was the dramatic skirt is that took all of our breaths away.
 More than 1,000 individually cut handkerchiefs were handstitched to create the voluminous and romantic skirt.
 J. Lo’s ruffle train is that perfect combination of feminine frills and dimensional drama that today’s glamorous brides are looking for.
 If you’re looking for a more playful celebrity ruffle wedding dress to take inspiration from, look no further than Mandy Moore.
 Equal parts girly and boho, the starlet wore a tiered ruffle wedding dress—custom-made by Rodarte—that took inspiration from the late 1960s and early 1970s.
-The breezy tulle dress looked lovely with delicate dot embroidery, and the tiered layers of closely gathered ruffles were enough to have us swoon, but it’s that perfect pink shade that really wins us over!
+The breezy tulle dress looked lovely with delicate dot embroidery, and the tiered layers of closely gathered ruffles were enough to have us swoon, but it’s that perfect pink shade that really won us over!

 Are Ruffle Wedding Dresses Heavy/Voluminous?